 Caity Gentle is excited to join the Paideia community as the fifth grade teacher this year.
 Caity holds a Bachelor’s Degree in Bible and Christian Ministry from New Hope Christian College and a Master’s Degree in School Counseling from Northwest Christian University and has seven years experience in education.
 She and her husband, Rob, have twins who are going into sixth grade.
 Caity loves being a wife and a mom, cooking, playing games, smiling and being happy, and coffee!

 Alice continues at Paideia in her fifth year as teacher of our sixth grade classroom.
+She also works as our College Advisor and Standardized Testing Coordinator for the secondary grades.
 Alice graduated from Trinity Western University with a B.A. in Geography, minor in English.
 She loves to garden, crochet, and read, read, read.
 Whenever possible, she visits art museums and studies art history.
 Previous to teaching at Paideia, she tutored Foundations and Essentials classes for Classical Conversations.
 She is married to Gary who keeps bees for fun, and they have four children ranging from secondary through college age.

 Ali returns to our team this year as math teacher for Algebra 2 and Geometry.
 She hails from northern Minnesota, where she taught middle school and coached for 8 years before moving to Oregon in 2007.
 She is a mother of two, the wife of a pastor, and a compassionate friend to all, having served for years in youth ministry, women’s ministries and the Classical Conversations home school co-op in Portland.
 On any given weekend, you’ll almost certainly find her with her husband and kids on some kind of adventure in the woods, on the beaches, or down the trails of the Pacific Northwest.
 Her peppy German Shorthair Pointer, “Daisy, the Roo Roo,” is always nearby, tracking squirrels and birds.
 To her, cooking is a necessary evil more than an art, and household plants are simultaneously beautiful and impossible to keep alive, but she remains optimistically hopeful on both accounts.
 Most of all, Ali continues to experience the profound grace of Jesus each day and is always inviting students, parents and neighbors into the way of life that belongs to Christ alone.